rettk/calculator/client/designnotes.md

 TO DO ---------------------------------
-- 0,+,/,* buttons can't be first text input by keyboard, but - and . can
+- keyboard rules to match button rules. i.e.: 0,+,/,* buttons can't be first text input by keyboard, but - and . can
 - make it look nice
 - (optional) final button or function?  ??? button
 - (optional) how to catch more complex errors like too many ),) or calcs that will never compute?